Jeremy Davies

 Jeremy Boring (born October 8, 1969), known professionally as Jeremy Davies, is an American actor.
 He is known for playing Ray Aibelli in Spanking the Monkey (1994), Corporal Timothy Upham in Saving Private Ryan (1998), Private Toffler in Ravenous (1999), Snow in Solaris (2002), Bill Henson in Dogville (2003), Charles Manson in Helter Skelter (2004), Sergeant Gene DeBruin in Rescue Dawn (2006), Daniel Faraday on the series Lost (2008–2010), and Dickie Bennett in the series Justified (2011–2015).

-Davies won an Emmy Award for Outstanding Guest Actor in a Drama Series in 2012 for his portrayal of Dickie Bennett in the series Justified (2011–2015).
+Davies won an Emmy Award for Outstanding Guest Actor in a Drama Series in 2012 for his work in Justified.
 He also received the BAFTA Award for Best Performance in a Video Game for his role as Baldur in God of War (2018).

 Early life

-Davies was born on October 28, 1969, in Traverse City, Michigan, of Scottish and Welsh descent, the son of children's author Melvin Lyle "Mel" Boring.
-Davies is Jeremy's mother's maiden name, which he adopted as his professional name.
-He has a brother, Joshua, and two half-siblings, Zachery and Katrina, from his father's second marriage.

-His parents separated when he was young, leaving Davies to relocate to Kansas with his mother until the mid-1970s, when she died of lupus.
+Davies was born on October 8, 1969.
+His parents separated when he was young, leaving him to relocate to Kansas with his mother until the mid-1970s, when she died of lupus.
 He went to live with his father and his stepmother in Santa Barbara, California, before moving to Rockford, Iowa in 1986, where he completed high school.
 He attended college at the American Academy of Dramatic Arts in California, in the class of 1990.